week 03: data exploration and visualization

 df.loc[['sample1','sample2']] # Extracts two rows

-## When rows are numbered, not labeled:
+## When rows are numbered, not labeled with an index, .loc will work:

 df.loc[2:3] # Extracts two rows when rows are numbered, not labeled.
 Note, closed interval!!

-df.loc[2:3, ['caraway', 'kohlrabi']] # Extracts rows 2..3, and these two columns
+df.loc[2:3, ['lacZ', 'lacY']] # Extracts rows 2..3, and these two columns

 df.loc[2,'A2M'] # Get a single value: row 2, column 'A2M'